daliatomeze/sic_assembler/README.md

 # sic_assembler

-this program convert simple sic program to object code in two passes (written in python).
+to convert simple sic program to object code in two passes (written in python).